 '''

 <!-- The content of the H1 is the active area that triggers the frontend editor -->

-{{ my_model.title }}</
+<cms-plugin class="cms-plugin cms-plugin-myapp-mymodel-title-1">{{ my_model.title

-div>
+}}</cms-plugin>

 '''

 - instance: instance of your model in the template - attribute: the name of the attribute you want to show in the template; it can be a context variable name; it's possible to target field, property or callable for the specified model; when used on a page object this argument accepts the special titles value which will show the page title field, while allowing editing title, menu title and page title fields in the same form; - edit_fields (optional): a comma separated list of fields editable in the popup editor; when template tag is used on a page object this argument accepts the special changelist value which allows editing the pages changelist (items list); - language (optional): the admin language tab to be linked.
 Useful only for django-hvad enabled models. - filters (optional): a string containing chained filters to apply to the output content; works the same way as filter template tag; - view_url (optional): the name of a URL that will be reversed using the instance pk and the language as arguments; - view_method (optional): a method name that will return a URL to a view; the method must accept request as first parameter. - varname (optional): the template tag output can be saved as a context variable for later use.